-Objective Core Strategy Policy Site Allocations and Development Management Policies Target Output Indicator Source 11.
-Built Environment and Townscape Character Policy 1, 2, 3, 4, 8, 11, 12, 13 Relevant site allocations: Heritage assets Relevant development management policies: To maintain a rolling programme of updates for Conservation Area Appraisals throughout the borough Percentage of conservation areas that have an up-to-date published Conservation Area Appraisal Authority Monitoring Report DM1, DM10, DM11, DM12 To decrease the number of Grade II listed buildings at risk Number of Grade II listed buildings on the local 'buildings at risk' register Grade II listed buildings at risk Authority Monitoring Report 12.
-Climate Change and Resource Efficiency Policy 24 management policies: DM1, DM2, DM7 All residential developments to meet the following Code for Sustainable Homes levels: • Minimum of Code Level 4 from 2013 to 2016 • Minimum of Code Level 6 from 2016 New homes meeting the identified Code for Sustainable Homes levels Authority Monitoring Report Public buildings to meet a minimum of BREEAM (or equivalent) assessment rating of 'very good' from 2009-2016 Public buildings meeting the minimum of BREEAM (or equivalent) assessment rating of 'very good' from 2009-2016 Authority Monitoring Report

-Objective Core Strategy Policy Site Allocations and Development Management Policies Target Output Indicator Source Public buildings to meet a minimum of BREEAM (or equivalent) assessment rating of 'excellent' from 2016 onwards Public buildings meeting the minimum of BREEAM (or equivalent) assessment rating of 'excellent' from 2016 onwards Authority Monitoring Report To deliver at least 14% of the borough's energy consumption based on 2010 levels through renewable energy generation by 2026 Renewable energy regeneration Authority Monitoring Report 4% per annum CO2 reduction against baseline from Local Authority operations CO2 reduction from local authority operations Leicestershire LAA (NI 185) To increase the percentage of household waste sent for reuse, recycling and composting Percentage of household waste sent for reuse, recycling and composting Hinckley & Bosworth Borough Council Corporate Plan Monitoring (NI 192)
+Objective Core Strategy Policy Site Allocations and Development Management Policies Target Output indicator Source 12.
+Climate Change and Resource Efficiency limate Change manaç Policy 24 Relevant development management policies: • DM1, DM2, DM7 All residential developments to meet the following Code for Sustainable Homes levels: • Minimum of Code Level 4 from 2013 to 2016 New homes meeting the identified Code for Sustainable Homes levels until 2016.
+An updated monitoring framework to be devised for the years beyond 2016 Authority Monitoring Report Public buildings to meet a minimum of BREEAM (or equivalent) assessment rating of 'very good' from 2009-2016 Public buildings meeting the minimum of BREEAM (or equivalent) assessment rating of 'very good' from 2009-2016 Authority Monitoring Report Public buildings to meet a minimum of BREEAM (or equivalent) assessment rating of 'excellent' from 2016 onwards Public buildings meeting the minimum of BREEAM (or equivalent) assessment rating of 'excellent' from 2016 onwards Authority Monitoring Report To deliver at least 14% of the borough's energy consumption based on 2010 levels through renewable energy generation by 2026 Renewable energy generation Authority Monitoring Report To ensure an annual decrease in CO2 reduction against 2012 baseline of 10% from local authority operations CO2 reduction from local authority operations Authority Monitoring Report To increase the percentage of household waste sent for reuse, recycling and composting Percentage of household waste sent for reuse, recycling and composting Annual Monitoring Report

-Objective Core Strategy Policy Site Allocations and Development Management Policies Target Output Indicator Source 13.
-Transportation and need to Policy 1, 2, 3, 4, 5, 7, 8, 10, 11, 12, management policies: Delivery of transport interchange at Hinckley rail station by 2026 Delivery of transport interchange at Hinckley rail station Authority Monitoring Report travel 13, 14 DM1, DM17, DM18 Implementation of the Hinckley and Rural Parishes cycle network plan by 2026 Implementation of the Hinckley & Rural Parishes cycle network plan Authority Monitoring Report
+Objective Core Strategy Policy Site Allocations and Development Management Policies Target Output indicator Source To maintain and improve the quality of water resources and protection of the flood plain Location and number of SUDs provided through new development Annual Monitoring Report Number of planning permissions granted contrary to Environment Agency advice 13.
+Transportation and need to travel Policy 1, 2, 3, 4, 5, 7, 8, 10, 11, 12, 3, 4, 5, 7, 8, management policies: Delivery of a transport interchange at Hinckley rail station by 2026 Delivery of a transport interchange at Hinckley rail station Authority Monitoring Report 13, 14 13, 14 Implementation of the Hinckley and Rural Parishes Cycle Network Plan by 2026 Implementation of the Hinckley & Rural Parishes Cycle Network Plan Authority Monitoring Report Improvement of bus services operating throughout the borough Number of bus services operating throughout the borough Authority Monitoring Report